 Last quick note: while masks do not strictly need to be worn outside, the locals do it.
 It is mandatory to wear masks on public transport in Bangkok and all of Thailand.
 Make sure to have one with you while going around Bangkok.

-We’re Harry & Iris – and we were tired of the same old “10 best places I’ve never been but I’m writing about for some reason” blog posts.
-So… we’re two young travelers on a mission to travel the world and share our true, unfiltered experience, including all the gristly details.
-From packing our life into one bag for a year to traveling Vietnam by motorbike, to sorting out Visas for specific countries – we’ve done it all, are doing it all and only give our advice on things we have done – not regurgitated cr*p from another source *cough* most publications *cough*.
+I’m Harry – and I was tired of the same old “10 best places I’ve never been but I’m writing about for some reason” blog posts.
+So… I’m a young traveller on a mission to travel the world and share my true, unfiltered experience, including all the gristly details.
+From packing my life into one bag for a year, to traveling Vietnam by motorbike, to sorting out Visas for specific countries – I’ve done it all, am doing it all and only give my advice on things I have done – not regurgitated cr*p from another source *cough* most publications *cough*.
 So bear with us!
 This project will take some time to grow, and will take a fair bit of money.
-But we’re determined to make it the single best source of information about traveling on the internet.
+But I’m determined to make it the single best source of information about traveling on the internet.